SEDRICK A. MILES, Ph.D.

 Global Community Engagement Consultant & Scholar-Practitioner

-Location: New Orleans, LA USA / Salvador, Bahia, Brazil
+Location: Bennettsville, SC / Salvador, Bahia, Brazil

 Email: sedrickmiles@gmail.com Website: www.sedmiles.com